What Tesco’s exit from mortgages means for you

 The impact on Tesco customers

 If you’ve got a mortgage with Tesco, your rate and terms will stay the same.
-And if you’ve just had a mortgage application approved, the bank will honour it.
+And if you’ve just had a mortgage application approved, the terms will be honoured by first Tesco, then Halifax.

 What Trussle’s doing to help